Utah Administrative Code

 (B) Live aquatic animals may be sold or transferred:

 The operator of an aquaculture facility with health approval may take the aquatic animals as authorized on the COR from the facility at any time and offer them for sale.
 Within Utah, live aquatic animals can only be sold to other facilities which have a valid COR for that species.
-Fish processing plants dealing with salmonids shall neither hold nor sell live salmonids.
+Aquatic animal processing plants dealing with salmonids shall neither hold nor sell live salmonids.

 (2) Number, strain name, species name, age/size, reproductive capability and weight being shipped.